Not every real estate professional or seller should market their home to international buyers.

-So the likelihood of getting to 60% of leads coming from networking activities is quite high.
+So the likelihood of getting 60% of leads from networking activities is quite high.

 The better question would rather be the following:

-If 60% of international real estate buyer leads came from personal contacts, former clients, and referrals from former clients and business contacts, how were these personal contacts or former clients generated?
+Suppose 60% of international real estate buyer leads came from personal contacts, former clients, and referrals from former clients and business contacts.
+How were these personal contacts or former clients generated?

 Let’s look again at the major destinations with the most demand from international real estate buyers, which are Florida (20%), California (12%), Texas (10%), Arizona (5%), and New Jersey (4%).

-What do all these states have in common, that could influence the ability of a realtor to network through to potential foreign buyers?
+What do all these states have in common that could influence the ability of a realtor to network with potential foreign buyers?

 First, they belong to the most diverse states of the U.S. (source).